Tomgetic/JobHunt/README.md

    Save interesting jobs to your favourites for later.

 6. **Profile:**
-   Manage your personal information and view your saved jobs in your profile.
+   Manage your personal information in your profile.

 ---